Levels of Leadership

 Section Board of Trustees

 The Nominating Committee of the Pacific Northwest Section of the American Water Works Association is always seeking individuals to serve on the Board of Trustees.
-The Nominating Committee (five most recent Section Past Chairs) is committed to developing a diverse and balanced Board of Trustees that supports the Executive Director in advancing the mission and strategic priorities of the Section and the association.
+The Nominating Committee (five most recent Section Past Chairs) is committed to developing a diverse and balanced Board of Trustees that supports the Executive Director in advancing the mission and strategic priorities of the section and the association.
+To create a balanced board the Nominating Committee considers among other things:

 Questions regarding leadership opportunities at any level within the Section should be directed to the Section Executive Director – Kyle Kihs.